ntop/nDPI/README.md

 8. From the `nDPI` root directory, `./autogen.sh --with-pcre` (nBPF and PCRE are usually optional, but they are needed to run/update *all* the unit tests)
 9. `make`
 10. `make check`
+11. Update the documentation, adding this new protocol to `doc/protocols.rst`

 ### How to use nDPI to Block Selected Traffic